kevin-ch-day/Rotterdam/README_MIGRATION.md

 The project is being restructured.
 This batch moves a few modules and adds shims so existing imports keep working.

-Symlinks used previously for cross-platform paths have been replaced with Python shims or real files so the project works on Windows and macOS.
+Symlinks used previously for cross-platform paths have been replaced with Python shims or real files to simplify the layout.
+Rotterdam now targets Fedora only, and cross-platform compatibility is no longer maintained.

 An engine compatibility wrapper now filters unsupported SQLAlchemy keyword arguments for SQLite while preserving behaviour.